 Through a joint project with the U.S. Army Corps of Engineers, Wildlife Action and local businesses and anglers, Fisheries Section personnel with the Wildlife Resources Division help construct man-made fish habitat (often in the form of fish attractors) for various lakes throughout the state.
 These constructions help serve the purpose of providing underwater habitat for fish.

-Locate Lake Allatoona's fish attractors here by viewing available maps and heeding biologists helpful tips.
+Locate Lake Allatoona's fish attractors here by viewing available pdf maps (updated 2013) and heeding biologists helpful tips.

 SPOTTED BASS, HYBRID STRIPED BASS, WHITE BASS & CRAPPIE